 We call this speaking and listening with positive intent.
 That means everything that is said, comes from the desire to improve or be successful.
-And no matter what you feel about what is being said, that you listen from the perspective that the person is saying what they are saying because they have a desire to improve things or see the club be successful.
+And no matter what you feel about what is being said, you listen from the perspective that the person is saying what they are saying because they have the desire to improve things or see the club be successful.

 Often when things get personal or heated, you can remind yourself or others that you are part of a board that is to look at things objectively for the success of the entire club (not just a few).
-And that the more people share thoughts and ideas, the more robust the conversations are, the better the outcomes will be.
+And that the more people share thoughts and ideas, the more robust the conversations are, and the better the outcomes will be.
 However, that does mean everyone needs to speak and listen with positive intent.

 BE CHAIRED EFFECTIVELY